Gymnasium (Denmark)

-The Danish gymnasium offers a 3-year general academically-oriented upper secondary programme which builds on the 9th-10th form of the Folkeskole and leads to the upper secondary school exit examination (the studentereksamen).
+The Danish gymnasium offers a 3-year general academically-oriented upper secondary program which builds on the 9th-10th form of the Folkeskole and leads to the upper secondary school exit examination (the studentereksamen).
 This qualifies a student for admission to higher education Preparatory, subject to the special entrance regulations applying to the individual higher education programmes.
 Colloquially, gymnasium refers to what is formally called STX.

 Apart from the common academic gymnasium, there are other types of occupation-oriented upper secondary education in Denmark.
 The main ones are højere handelseksamen or HHX ("Higher Commercial Examination Programme"), højere teknisk eksamen or HTX ("Higher Technical Examination Programme"), and højere forberedelseseksamen or HF ("Higher Preparatory Examination Programme").

 Gymnasium

 Types of Institutions

 As of 2015, an academically-oriented general upper secondary education which leads to an upper secondary school exit examination is offered at approximately 140 gymnasiums of varying size, distributed all over Denmark.
 As of 2015 the smallest gymnasium has 36 students, the largest 1470.

 An upper secondary school leaving examination can also be taken within special 2-year courses for adult students.